MehdiZonjy/json-transqlify/README.md

   PRIMARY KEY (`id`)
 )
 ```

-A Simple definition file that TL(Transforms and Loads) user objects might look like this
+A Simple definition file that TL user objects might look like this:
 ```yaml
 version: 1.0
 validator: